fieldtrip/website/tutorial/introduction.md

 ## Introduction

 This tutorial will give you an introduction into how to use FieldTrip with MATLAB and how to make an analysis protocol.
 You will read a few examples of analysis protocols of EEG/MEG data analysis.
 This introduction, however, does not give detailed information about each analysis step.
 You will find those in other tutorials.
-You will find also useful information about how to use FieldTrip in the [FieldTrip Walkthrough](/walkthrough).
+You will find also useful information about how to use FieldTrip in the [walkthrough](/walkthrough).

 {% include markup/info %}
 This short tutorial introduces the design of the FieldTrip toolbox.
 If you have some more time, you can watch a more elaborate introduction in this lecture.